-With such a diverse population, understanding consumer behavior in the UAE can be daunting.
+With such a diverse population, understanding consumer behaviour in the UAE can be daunting.
 But it doesn’t have to be.
-Here are three key tips to help you succeed in the UAE market.
+Here are three key tips to help you succeed in the market.

 London.
 Paris.
 New York.
 Dubai?

 The Emirati penchant for spending has turned Dubai into one of the world’s hottest shopping destinations.

 That’s because UAE consumers are big spenders.
 They’ll happily open their wallets for their favourite brands, with 34% saying they’d buy from them at any price point.